 If you’d like to follow my career as a professional classical dancer, go over to my Instagram page here.
 Read on to find out more about my life at the Bolshoi Ballet Academy …

 Whilst competing at Tanzolymp 2015 (see my post here), in Berlin, I also had the chance to appreciate Staatsballett’s production of Sleeping Beauty fully outfitted in Nacho Duato’s new choreography – it really was a beautiful spectacle with fabulous sets and costumes.
 Tchaikovsky’s traditional music was left alone, however, apart from a few moments of necessary resemblance to Petipa’s original choreography, the rest took the classical style in an entirely new direction.
 Though I didn’t recognise it as typical Duato, the choreography possessed a flare and experimental quality that only he could have created.
-Below is the link to the trailer:

 Making the most of being in Berlin, I visited the Yumiko store.
 Yumiko make the best fitting dance leotards in the most amazing colour combinations; probably because they are designed by a dancer.
 When you spend all day, every day in leotards, it’s important to feel good in them!